flodt/bucket-web/README.md

 ## 🤝 Contributing

-Issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/flodt/whats-my-next-mvg/issues).
+Issues and feature requests are welcome!<br />Feel free to check the issues page.

 ## Show your support